gojo9753/webex-summarizer/README.md

 ## Security Notes

 - API tokens and keys are stored in the local configuration file.
 Ensure this file has appropriate permissions.
-- The application requires OAuth 2.0 authentication with WebEx to access room data.
+- The application uses direct token authentication with WebEx to access room data.

 ## Development